zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/coalesce-on-update-expression.md

 ---
 Name: Coalesce OnUpdate Expression
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # Coalesce OnUpdate Expression

 ## Description

-The `CoalesceOnUpdateExpression` allows you to not update any column in if the specified value is `null` and its database value is not null when `BulkUpdate` method is executed.
+The `CoalesceOnUpdateExpression` allows you to not update any column if the specified value is `null` and its database value is not null when `BulkUpdate` method is executed.

 The following example will update only those columns in which the specified value is not null.